-Liver function tests are blood tests used to help diagnose and monitor liver disease or damage.
+Liver function tests are blood tests used to help find the cause of your symptoms and monitor liver disease or damage.
 The tests measure the levels of certain enzymes and proteins in your blood.

-Abnormal liver function test results don't always indicate liver disease.
-Your doctor will explain your results and what they mean.
+Irregular liver function test results don't always mean liver disease.
+A member of your health care team will typically explain your results and what they mean.

 Why it's done